-Why any cancer?
+Why fund research into any cancer?

 The greatest advances in cancer research often impact on more than one type.